Close Menu

 • Allows for nuanced emotion depiction — from the most distressing to the most peaceful.

-See also Opposite of Honour: A Complete Guide to Understanding Disgrace, Dishonor, and Their Variations
+See also Understanding the Opposite of Reactive: A Complete Guide

 Tips for Success